snoby/splunk_local_deploy/README.md

 ## Instructions TLDR;
 1.)
 Run the splunk\_local\_launch.sh script file - this runs a docker container that is ephemeral.

-2.) run `docker logs -f splunk` until the ansible script completes.
+2.) run `docker logs -f splunk` until the  the splunk service comes up.
+In the container there is an ansible script that setups the service.
 Or you could just wait until the web interface is up.

 3.) log on to http://localhost:8000 username:admin password:password123